 Alternatively, some burn injuries are strictly accidental.

 That’s why it is of paramount importance to hire and work with the best local burn injury lawyer you can find.
-An experienced lawyer will be with you every step of the way in the long process of resolution of your lawsuit.
+An experienced lawyer will be with you every step of the way in the long process of resolution of your lawsuit whether you suffered a burn injury after a defective product explosion or in another incident that was another party’s fault.

 Recouping Loss After a Burn Injury

-If your attorney negotiates a favorable settlement or the court rules in your favor, you might receive compensation for the following damages and losses related to your burn injury:
+If your Fort Myers burn injury lawyer negotiates a favorable settlement or the court rules in your favor, you might receive financial compensation for the following damages and losses related to your burn injury:

 - Medical expenses, including ambulance and emergency services, hospitalization, diagnostic imaging, skin grafting and other reconstructive surgery, aftercare, and pain medication